ansibleguy/collection_linuxha/docs/source/modules/status.rst

 Get parsed cluster-status.

-If 'detailed: false' (*default*) is set - the output from 'crm status full' is used.
+If 'detailed: false' (*default*) is set - the output from 'crm status full' is parsed.

 Else the output from 'crm status xml' is used.